drshahizan/software-engineering/proposal/submission/sec01/Curiousity/readme.md

 <hr style="border:0.5px solid gray;height:0.5px;">

 ### 11. Timeline and Deliverables:
--Below is the timeline and deliverables of the project:
+Below is the timeline and deliverables of the project:
     <table style="border-collapse: collapse;">
       <thead>
         <tr>